MaxHilsdorf/Walking-Bass-Generator/readme.md

 3. **Beat 2**

 Beat 2 will help manifest the basslines general motion created in the previous step.
-For an upwards motion, we will choose the third and for a downwards motion we will take the seventh.
+We pick the third in case of an upwards motion and the seventh in case of a downwards motion.

 4. **Beat 4**